alex-esc/notes/notebooks/p-gen-pro-teo.md

 ---
 layout: "post"
-title: "Metodos y técnicas de observación"
+title: "Psicología general: procesos y teorías"
 ---